softwarefactory-project/sf-docs/docs/operator/zuul_operator.rst

 Troubleshooting non starting jobs
 ---------------------------------

-* First check that the project is defined in /etc/opt/rh/rh-python35/zuul/main.yaml
+* First check that the project is defined in /etc/zuul/main.yaml
 * Then check in scheduler.log that it correctly requested a node and submitted a job to the executor
 * When zuul reports *PRE_FAILURE* or *POST_FAILURE*,
   then the executor's debugging needs to be turned on
-* Finally passing all loggers' level to DEBUG in /etc/opt/rh/rh-python35/zuul/scheduler-logging.yaml then restarting the service rh-python35-zuul-scheduler might help to debug.
+* Finally passing all loggers' level to DEBUG in /etc/zuul/scheduler-logging.yaml then restarting the service zuul-scheduler might help to debug.

 Troubleshooting the executor